Two-Person Bargaining when the Disagreement Point is Private Information: Abstract

 \section{Abstract}

-We consider two-person bargaining problems in which (only) the players' disagreement payoffs are private information and it is common knowledge that disagreement is inefficient.
-We show that if the Pareto frontier is linear, or the utility functions are quasi-linear, the outcome of an \textit{ex-post} efficient mechanism must be independent of the players' disagreement values.
-Hence, in this case, a bargaining solution must be ordinal: the players' interim expected utilities cannot depend on the intensity of their preferences.
-For a non-linear frontier, the result continues to hold if disagreement payoffs are independent or if one of the players only has a few types.
+We consider two-person bargaining problems in which (only) the disagreement outcome is private (and possibly correlated) information and it is common knowledge that disagreement is inefficient.
+We show that if the Pareto frontier is linear, the outcome of an \textit{ex-post} efficient mechanism cannot depend on the disagreement payoffs.
+If the frontier is non-linear, the result continues to hold when the disagreement payoffs are independent or there is a player with at most two types.
 We discuss implications of these results for axiomatic bargaining theory and for full surplus extraction in mechanism design.